[March 9, 2022 update: I just edited for clarity and updated some links and the header image.]

-Though if he’s looking as mad as he does in the above video in her presence then I’m not sure how much he really appreciates how she shows her “love.”
-Perhaps he can see through that facade because as I’ve mentioned before, Jungkook is the king of pandering to ARMYs in BTS (or was, last I checked his presence online has drastically declined.
-Maybe cause of all those scandals, eh?).
+Though if it’s her presence that has him looking as mad as he does in the above video then I’m not sure how much he really appreciates her “love.”
+Perhaps he can see through that façade because as I’ve mentioned before, Jungkook is the king of appealing to ARMYs in BTS.
+He can tell the real fans from the ones who are just in it for the profit.

 However, it is clear given the amount of fansites out there that there will be a few bad seeds.
 That’s a given.
 So if you’re the type that is really into scrolling through pictures of your favorite idol on fansites and like to take the moral high road and want to support those worth supporting then I would advise you to do your research.
 Personally, I feel cautious of most, if not all fansites but then I’m kinda a paranoid person myself.

 Though I would say that a man called Pashu, that Way who is formerly of Crayon Pop, interviewed on her channel seemed like a pretty cool guy who formerly did homma-like activities as a fan manager for her group back in the day.
 I recommend her video as well.

 So take note any who may want to try their hand at being a homma.